The Board

 The Board is made up of at least five elected parent representatives, a staff representative and the Principal, and meets regularly with dates published in the school newsletter and on the School Calendar.
 If you have matters you want to discuss with the Board, contact the Board Chairperson, in the first instance.

-Michelle Hooper Board Chair
+Andrea Hutchins Board Chair

-Mana Tahapehi Deputy Board Chair
+Alice Mew Deputy Board Chair

 My husband Johnny and I moved to Waiheke from London in 2017, following ten months of bliss travelling the world as a family.
 I am a New Zealander (Johnny is English) and we wanted to give our girls (and ourselves) the kiwi lifestyle.
 We chose Waiheke for the colourful, diverse community, connection to nature and sense of adventure - and we absolutely love it.